modernmt/modernmt/README.md

 - **Private**  Privacy of data, adaptivity, low cost for excellent throughput and maintenance, customer support.
 - **Confidential** Higher privacy of data, adaptivity, higher cost for throughput and maintenance, customer support.

 We can provide support for large **On-Premise** installations, too.

-For any information please email Marcello Federico, mrcfdr@gmail.com
+For any information please email Marcello Federico, marcello@modenrmt.eu